JSquadders/ChatBot/CONTRIBUTING.md

 Because the `interval` starts counting from the moment the previous callback finishes executing, there's no risk of truncating calls to `fulfillmentCallback` even if the interval is shorter than the time the function takes to execute.

 #### Example
-The code below calls `document.querySelector` with the `._3dGYA` CSS selector every `1000`ms until the `title` of the returned element is _"load earlier messages…"_, with a timeout of `5000`ms to make sure it doesn't produce an infinite loop.
+The code below calls `document.querySelector` with the `._3dGYA` CSS selector every `1000`ms until the `title` of the returned element is _"load earlier messages…"_, with a timeout of `5000`ms to make sure it doesn't result in an infinite loop.

 ```javascript
 let result = await this.querySelector('._3dGYA', 1000, (timeElapsed, currentElement) => {